R-ohit-B-isht/Metabase-MCP/README.md

 #### Core Database Operations
 - ✅ `list_databases` - List all databases in Metabase (simplified version)
-- ⏳ `create_database` - Create a new database connection
+- ❌ `create_database` - Create a new database connection
 - ✅ `create_sample_database` - Create a sample database for testing
-- ⏳ `validate_database` - Validate database connection settings
+- ❌ `validate_database` - Validate database connection settings
 - ✅ `get_database` - Get details of a specific database
 - ✅ `update_database` - Update database connection settings
 - ✅ `delete_database` - Delete a database connection
 - ✅ `execute_query` - Execute SQL queries against a database with parameters
+- ✅ `execute_query_export` - Execute a query and download the result data as a file in the specified format (CSV, JSON, XLSX, etc.)

 #### Database Schema & Metadata
 - ✅ `get_database_schema_tables` - Get all tables in a database